-This means that lounge can be accessed the same way as any Admirals Club using Citi® / AAdvantage® Executive World Elite™ Mastercard® card which has an Admirals Club membership, so you can access the lounge regardless of which airline you’re flying.
+This means that the lounge can be accessed the same way as any Admirals Club using Citi® / AAdvantage® Executive World Elite™ Mastercard® card, which has an Admirals Club membership, so you can access the lounge regardless of which airline you’re flying.
 If you have the Citi Prestige Card, you can access any Admirals Club within 12 hours of your American flight, including this lounge.
-In either situation, you can also bring in either two guests, or immediate family members.
+In either situation, you can also bring in either two guests or immediate family members.

 This is also the lounge that British Airways and Japan Airlines use for their premium passengers.
 Access to the lounge can be purchased for $25 USD, which includes a $10 USD gift card.

-The lounge has pine floors and floor to ceiling windows with great views.
-A bar sits in the center and lots of seating; sofas, cafeteria-style, and bar stool seating.
-There is also a decent bathroom in this lounge but no showers.
+The lounge has pine floors and floor-to-ceiling windows with great views.
+A bar sits in the center and has lots of seating; sofas, cafeteria-style, and bar stool seating.
+There is also a decent bathroom in this lounge, but no showers.

-There are a variety of newspapers and magazines including British tabloids and Japanese newspapers, but the food is rather poor with a coffee machine, fruit (oranges and apples), and cookies as the snacks.
-Drinks are by a fountain so no cans or bottles here, just flat cola and water, etc.
+There are a variety of newspapers and magazines, including British tabloids and Japanese newspapers, but the food is rather poor, with a coffee machine, fruit (oranges and apples), and cookies as the snacks.
+Drinks are by a fountain, so there are no cans or bottles here, just flat cola and water, etc.